 Get Back on the Horse

 When Bodie Miller was commentating during the 2018 Winter Olympics, Jackson’s bomb down Lazy M in 2003 came flashing back.
-All these years later, memory remains terrifying.
+All these years later, the memory remains terrifying.
 However, by “getting back on the horse,” his brush with disaster become a learning journey.
 (Photo to the right is the three of us five years later in Big Sky, Montana).

 Face Fears—After a scary or jarring experience, quitting feels like a safer path forward.
 It can be the right choice, but running away from the fear will make it bigger.
 By giving a challenge another try, you create the opportunity to conquer it and shrink the “monster named fear.”